harisadnan21/board-game-creator-runner/doc/plan/DESIGN_PLAN.md

 Each of these tabs is responsible for displaying an intuitive UI for creating game elements, which are stored in the back end as game elements.
 When the view wishes to display the properties of existing game elements, it will receive a record that describes the piece (instead of passing pieces directly to the view).
+Game elements are open to extension, meaning any aspect of the game that we want the user to be able to customize can be a game element.
+Potential extensions include turn lengths, timers, etc.

 Once the user has described the game elements, they will be prompted to place pieces on the board, defining the starting position of the pieces.
 This starting configuration will be stored in the